timovandrey/vath/README.md

-# vath
+# Vath
-A math library which shall evolve into a new, big application
+This is a library which houses different mathematical concepts and methods.
+It shall be the bases and later evolve into a full fletched open source program which can be used to simulate, design and use digital (and maybe analog?) filters, called FOSSFilter.